Learn more about...

 • the appropriate minimum skill level and any specific criteria detailed in the relevant SOC code within Appendix Skilled Occupations

-• The minimum skill level increased for new applicants to enter the skilled work visa route from 22 July 2025.
-For new applicants the skill level of the role must fall under an RQF level 6 SOC code, or a listed Shortage Occupation or Temporary Shortage List SOC code.
+• The minimum skill level for new applicants entering the skilled work visa route increased from 22 July 2025.
+For new applicants, the skill level of the role must fall under an RQF level 6 SOC code, or a listed Shortage Occupation or Temporary Shortage List SOC code.

-• Individuals who already held skilled work visa from before 22 July 2025, can continue to extend or change jobs in RQF Level 3-5 or 6 occupations, due to transitional provisions.
+• Individuals who already held a skilled work visa from before 22 July 2025 can continue to extend or change jobs in RQF Level 3-5 or 6 occupations, due to transitional provisions.

-• the salary must meet both the relevant general salary threshold and going rate for the SOC code contained in the applicable section of Appendix Skilled Occupationsor one of the tradeable salary points options (discounts outlined below), if the higher going rate is not met.
+• The salary must meet both the relevant general salary threshold and the going rate for the SOC code in the applicable section of Appendix Skilled Occupations, or one of the tradeable salary point options (discounts outlined below) if the higher going rate is not met.

 • Going rates can be pro-rated, e.g. for part-time salaries.

-• General salary threshold cannot be pro-rated.
-Part-time staff will need to meet the full applicable general salary threshold for the actual gross salary they are paid.
+• General salary threshold cannot be prorated.
+Part-time staff must meet the full applicable general salary threshold for their actual gross salary.

 General Salary Thresholds for those who entered the SWR on or after 4 April 2024: